 The UK has been busy looking at forming agreements with China, Brazil, the Gulf States, Australia, New Zealand, India, and the United States.
 This will open up whole new markets for British-based FinTech firms to explore.
 Companies that can adapt to new regulatory regimes the fastest, speed up transformation and develop increased efficiency in challenging conditions will come out on top.
 The financial services sector is predisposed to thrive in uncertain conditions.
 The last financial crisis has led to the development and growth of some of the most successful FinTech companies in London.
 Therefore, Brexit provides the opportunity for innovation and will spur the development of new solutions.

 Next Steps for FinTech Firms

 It’s time for some due diligence.
 It’s important for UK-based firms to determine where their clients are or where they could be coming from in future.
-If the majority are based in Europe, it could be worth exploring setting up a virtual office in one of the growing EU tech-cities like Amsterdam or Dublin.
-It’s also important to keep an eye on regulations that might change when UK leaves the EU.
+If the majority are based in Europe, it could be worth exploring setting up a virtual office in one of the growing EU tech cities like Amsterdam or Dublin.
+It’s also important to keep an eye on regulations that might change when the UK leaves the EU.

 At iPushPull we’ll continue to apply the highest regulatory compliance to the protection of our customers’ data throughout the Brexit process so that our financial services customers can continue to be compliant as the political landscape changes.
 Sign up for a free trial or contact our sales team for more details today.